akbarmohammadi70/mariadb_cluster/README.md

-mysql cluster galera with maxscale
+mariadb cluster galera with maxscale  on ubuntu 20.04